DToakley/tictactoe/README.md

 # tictactoe
-Different versions of a tictactoe app -- command line and web app
+Different versions of a tictactoe app -- command line and web

 CLI